SilverLinings89/Waveguide/Readme.md

 # The 3D Maxwell Project

+## Setup

+Need Petsc with complex double as numbers.
+Also Mumps.

+Have to delete the content of the function project_matrix_free in vector_tools_project.templates.h in DealInstall/include/dealii/numerics/

 ## Introduction

 This code was developed by Pascal Kraft in an effort to generate a fast code to compute optimal shapes of 3D-waveguides based on a solution of the full Maxwell-Problem without simplifications based on non-physical assumptions.